What's the best time to visit the Arctic?

 A benefit of the nights drawing in again is the chance to experience the Northern Lights on one of the last expedition voyages of the season.
 The summer wildlife is preparing to head back south for warmer overwintering grounds.
 Female polar bears who mated begin searching for a suitable denning area and preparing for winter.

 The expedition ship fleet has now departed Arctic waters, sailing south for Antarctica.
 Temperatures are plummeting and hover below zero.
 Female polar bears are denning, few seals remain and apart from rock ptarmigan all other birdlife has flown south.
 Winter is setting in.

 For the Canadian town of Churchill - the Polar Bear capital of the World - it's the busiest time of year.
 Migrating polar bears awaiting the re-freezing of Hudson Bay provide guarantee sightings of the King of the Arctic through October & November each year.

 Winter has returned to the ‘Northlands’ and the Arctic is once again incarcerated in its icy girdle.
 The hours of daylight throughout the region are diminishing.
 For the people of the Arctic, the onset of winter’s darkness ushers in a time for socialising after the busy summer.

 November is a frenetic month in Churchill with ever more polar bears arriving in the area with each passing day.
 Hunger and close proximity to one another tries their patience as they wait, balanced out by the need to conserve energy.

-We partner with 18 Arctic ice-strengthened expedition ships, from small, nimble boats with a convivial atmosphere to larger vessels offering a wider choice of cabins and …
+We partner with selected ice-strengthened Arctic expedition vessels from small yachts and nimble little ships with convivial atmospheres, to larger Russian research boats and …

 A vast playground on top of the world, The Arctic region offers an extraordinarily diverse range of adventures to suit all types of explorer.